Skip to main content

 Most of the properties discussed in this book fall into two general groups: hand specimen properties, which are easily determined using typical mineral samples, and optical properties, which we can only see with specially prepared slides and a polarizing light microscope, also called a petrographic microscope.
 This chapter reviews hand specimen properties and discusses their use in identification.
 We cover optical properties in the next chapter.

-This page titled 3.1: Naming Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 3.1: Naming Minerals is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?